Abu3005/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that adds execution permission to the owner, the group owner and the other users, to the file hello and to be in working directory
+script that sets the permission to the file hello as follows, no permition for group, owner and other users